ACEnglish/kanpig/README.md

 specificity.

 ### `--maxnodes`
-If a neighborhood has too many variants, its graph will become large in memory and slow to traverse This parameter will turn off path-finding in favor of `--one-to-one` haplotype to variant comparison (see Experimental Parameters below), reducing runtime and memory usage.
+If a neighborhood has too many variants, its graph will become large in memory and slow to traverse.
+This parameter will turn off path-finding in favor of `--one-to-one` haplotype to variant comparison, reducing runtime and memory usage.
 This may reduce recall in regions with many SVs, but these regions are problematic anyway.

 ### `--one-to-one`
 Instead of performing the path-finding algorithm to apply a haplotype to the variant graph, perform a 1-to-1